 Developed in 1934 by General Electric, these bulbs are still highly relevant today.
 You probably see them everyday or even have some inside your home.

 You know those long skinny tube bulbs?
 The ones found commonly in office spaces and vanities?
 Those are fluorescent or halogen bulbs.
 But they don’t necessarily have to take those shape anymore.
-Modern day CFL bulbs (Compact Fluorescent Lights) are now commonly found in home lamps and overhead fixtures.
+Modern day CFL bulbs (Compact Fluorescent Lights) are now commonly found in the best floor lamps and overhead fixtures.

 I am sure you’ve seen those tornado-like or twisted style bulbs.
 More than likely, those are CFLs.
 The twists and turns provide an extra length needed for the bulb to operate instead of just a long straight path.